pupilfirst/wd101-scripts/basic-introduction-html-css/css-classes-and-selectors/README.md

 Now the obvious question is, when to use which selectors?

 So for example, in the **`body`** tag we've defined the `background-color`, in the `p` tag we've set the color to be `grey`.
-So, it's sayng the HTML `body` tag and every single `p` tag throughout the webpage should have these styling properties.
+So, it's saying the HTML `body` tag and every single `p` tag throughout the webpage should have these styling properties.
 Now, obviously, every p tag color might not be `grey`.
 So be mindful when you target these elements directly.

 Now, for `class` selector, we've created a `button` class, and defined `background`, `color`, `padding` etc. We can apply this `button` class to every single `button` in our webpage.
 So classes are great when you want to use the same style in multiple areas throughout your website.

 And in case of `id`  selector, be mindful to use it.
-As Ids are mainly or traditionally used to interact your HTML with JavaScript.
+As Ids are mainly or traditionally used to interact with your HTML using JavaScript.

 ### *Conclude*
 That's it, this is the difference between three different types of selectors, and how to use them to style your HTML elements.